 “This gift will be transformational for Oglethorpe.
 For an alumnus to make this significant of an investment is the greatest possible validation that the education and experience we offer is valuable both to our students and to the community they go on to work within,” added Lawrence M. Schall, J.D., Ed.D., who has served as president since 2005.
 “This is a truly exciting next chapter in Oglethorpe’s proud history and we will owe a tremendous debt of gratitude to Bill Hammack for many years to come.”

-The historic bequest adds to a growing list of significant accomplishments for the university, including the early completion of a $50 million comprehensive campaign in 2015, and a recently-announced lead gift from the Cousins Foundation to the $20 million capital campaign for the new I. W. “Ike” Cousins Center for Science and Innovation, in which the Q. William Hammack, Jr. School of Business will be housed.
+The historic bequest adds to a growing list of significant accomplishments for the university, including the early completion of a $50 million comprehensive campaign in 2015, and a recently-announced lead gift from the Cousins Foundation to the $20 million capital campaign for the new I. W. “Ike” Cousins Center for Science and Innovation, future home of the Q. William Hammack, Jr. School of Business.
 Cousins was a 1927 Oglethorpe graduate.

 “It has been amazing to watch what Oglethorpe continues to accomplish as an institution,” concluded Oglethorpe alumnus Tim Tassopoulos ’81, president and COO of Chick-fil-A and chair of the Oglethorpe Board of Trustees.
 “With President Schall’s leadership, as well as that of an active, engaged Board of Trustees and committed alumni, we are ensuring the future of not only this institution, but also our graduates.
 I speak for the entire Oglethorpe family in thanking Bill and Diane Hammack for making such an incredible gift.”